 Examples: Philips Hue, Harmony, Nest, Roomba, Volvo on call, Mercedes me.

-These are just a taste of what you can do with Google Assistant.
+This is just a taste of what you can do with Google Assistant.
 Basically, if you can think of any fast and frequently used scenario within your service where you interact with its users, it is a likely candidate for an action!

 How to make your action profitable?